sgkertsos/traffic-sign-classification/README.md

 ![image info](./images/jupyter.png)

-Double click on the **notebook.ipynb** file.
+Double click on the desired file.
 The file is opened in a different tab.
-In this file we do the following:

-* We perform Exploratory Data Analysis.
-* We create a model.
-Then we train it and test it.

-Each notebook cell has a short description of what is actually done.
+Now you can run the code in each cell.

 **NOTE**
 You can also install Jupyter Notebook by following the instructions in the following link: